Can I use my credit card before I file for bankruptcy?

 What Types of Credit Card Charges Can I Make Prior to Bankruptcy?

 Your credit card company generally will not fight your bankruptcy if, before filing, you use your credit card only sparingly and only for necessities.
 Necessities are items you absolutely need -- things like groceries, diapers, gas for your car to go to job interviews, emergency repairs to a furnace in the winter, and baby food and formula.
 Essentially, necessities are basic things you and your family need to survive and maintain your health and welfare.

 What Types of Credit Card Charges Should I Avoid Prior to Filing Bankruptcy?

-Luxury items -- things you don't need -- should not be be purchased with your credit cards prior to filing for bankruptcy.
+Luxury items -- things you don't need -- should not be purchased with your credit cards prior to filing for bankruptcy.
 Things like jewelry, dinners out, electronics, furniture, unneeded clothing and shoes, plane tickets, tickets to sporting events or concerts, and even holiday gifts are not considered necessities.
 Cash advances prior to filing bankruptcy are also a big no-no.

 Wait to File After Luxury Purchases

 If you used your credit card for any of these types of items, it might be best to wait few months before filing without using your card.
 Federal bankruptcy law presumes that if you buy luxury items and they all add up to more than $675 (as of April 2016) during the 90-day period before you file bankruptcy, you cannot discharge the debt.
 Similarly, if you take out cash advances that total more than $950 (as of April 2016) over the 70-day period before filing bankruptcy, the court will presume that you cannot discharge this debt.
 That means that if the credit card company fights your bankruptcy and you spent these amounts within the specified time, the court will likely agree and force you to repay the debt.